-In 2020, the amount outstanding in depository receipts issued by the Share Foundation decreased by €7.4 million.
-In the same period, the Share Foundation divested the same amount in member capital of the Cooperative.
+In 2021, the amount outstanding in depository receipts issued by the Share Foundation decreased by € 6.2 million and amounts to € 222.3 million.
+In the same period, the Share Foundation divested € 6.2 million in member capital of the Cooperative.

-At 31 December 2020 the Share Foundation employed 2.9 full-time equivalents, all based in the registered branch in Austria.
+At 31 December 2021 the Share Foundation employed 2.9 full-time equivalents, all based in the registered branch in Austria.

-The Share Foundation's financial administration for the issuance of the depository receipts and related matters is carried out on behalf of the Share Foundation by the staff of the Cooperative following a service level agreement between the Share Foundation and the Cooperative.
+The Share Foundation's financial administration for the issuance of the depository receipts and related matters are carried out on behalf of the Share Foundation by the staff of the Cooperative following a service level agreement between the Share Foundation and the Cooperative.
 In accordance with this agreement, the Cooperative bears the costs for the administrative services provided to the Share Foundation pursuant to the service level agreement.
-These costs include: compliance costs related to the offering of depository receipts; audit fees; investor administration activities; office expenses; applicable taxes including taxes in connection with the distribution of dividend or other distributions received on the shares; and sundries.
-Costs that are borne by Share Foundation include charges by registries of commerce in the jurisdictions where Share Foundation is present and bank charges in relation to OISF bank accounts.
+These costs include compliance costs related to the offering of depository receipts; audit fees; investor administration activities; office expenses; applicable taxes including taxes in connection with the distribution of dividend or other distributions received on the shares; and sundries.
+Costs that are borne by the Share Foundation include charges by registries of commerce in the jurisdictions where the Share Foundation is present and bank charges in relation to the Share Foundation's bank accounts.